Paul Castellano's house

 The residence was aptly nicknamed the White House by mobsters and law enforcement alike.

-This Google Street View image of the northern entrance was captured in October of 2021.
+This Google Street View image of the northern entrance was captured in October 2021.

 Surveillance